-Analysis Seminar 2024/25
+Analysis Seminar 2025/26

 The Analysis and Differential Equations Seminar takes place on Thursdays at 2:15 in 4W 1.7 (Wolfson Lecture Theatre).

 This is the seminar for the Analysis Group in the Department of Mathematical Sciences at the University of Bath.
-If you have any queries, or if you would like to be on our e-mail list, please contact the organisers Simone Carano, Matthew Schrecker and Miles Wheeler.
+If you have any queries, or if you would like to be on our e-mail list, please contact the organisers Matthew Schrecker and Miles Wheeler.

-Spring 2025
+Autumn 2025

 Date Speaker Title/Abstract